You must complete a total of 4 tests to get your endorsement: 2 knowledge tests, and 2 riding skills tests.

 - Take a motorcycle safety course.
 It will include the knowledge and riding skills tests.

-- If you don’t take a motorcycle safety course, you may take the knowledge test at any motorcycle training school.
+- Or, you may take the knowledge and riding skills tests at any motorcycle training school.

 1. Passengers should: